-We offer two main specialization programs in English language and linguistics:
+We offer two main areas of focus in English language and linguistics:

 The normal program includes 9-12 credits each semester during the academic year and 6 credits in the summer session.
 In order to qualify for the degree, students must satisfy the Graduate School’s residence requirement: a minimum of one year (or four summers) of residence and at least 18 credits of course work beyond the BA degree, with at least one semester (or two summer sessions) spent in residence at Madison.

-The PhD in English with a specialization in English Language and Linguistics is an advanced research degree.
+The PhD in English with a focus on English Language and Linguistics is an advanced research degree.
 The program assumes that an entering student has a Master's degree in Applied English Linguistics (or a related field) and has a wide knowledge of linguistics.
 In particular, entrance into the program presumes courses in the history of English and English dialects, syntax, and phonology.

-The degree program has two major phases: during the first phase, the candidate undertakes course work culminating in the doctoral preliminary examination; during the second phase, the candidate writes the dissertation.
-The program is designed to give candidates the skills and the command of materials to do original scholarly work of a high order.
+The degree focus has two major phases: during the first phase, the candidate undertakes course work culminating in the doctoral preliminary examination; during the second phase, the candidate writes the dissertation.
+The focus is designed to give candidates the skills and the command of materials to do original scholarly work of a high order.